covjson/specification/spec.md

 - A coverage collection object may have a member with the name `"parameters"` where the value is an object where each member has as name a short identifier and as value a parameter object.
 - A coverage collection object may have a member with the name `"referencing"` where the value is an array of reference system connection objects.

-## 7. Linked Data
+## 7. JSON-LD

-### 7.1.
-JSON-LD Context

-A linked data context in terms of JSON-LD should be established by including a `"@context"` element in the root of a CoverageJSON object which refers to the base CoverageJSON context `"https://rawgit.com/reading-escience-centre/coveragejson/master/contexts/coveragejson-base.jsonld"` and any other necessary local contexts.
-The base CoverageJSON context uses common vocabularies like RDF Schema, DCMI Metadata Terms, and W3C Time.
-Domain and range objects should *not* have a context because those data, in particular the potentially big arrays, are currently not suitable to be represented as linked data.
+A JSON-LD context may be established by including a `"@context"` element in the root of a CoverageJSON object which should refer to the base CoverageJSON context `"https://rawgit.com/reading-escience-centre/coveragejson/master/contexts/coveragejson-base.jsonld"` and any other necessary contexts.
+Domain axis values and range values should *not* be exposed as linked data since they are currently not suitable for such representation.

 Example:
 ```js